 In this paper we consider this question for chains of cycles and we prove the following result.

 \begin{theorem} If $\Gamma$ is a chain of cycles of genus $g \geq 3$ then $\Cliff (\Gamma)=\gon (\Gamma)-2$ \end{theorem}

-Chains of cycles were considered for the first time in \cite{ref4} where the authors used those metric graphs to obtain a tropical proof of the Brill-Noether Theorem.
-Later on those metric graphs are used to prove many results in Brill-Noether Theory (see some applications in \cite{ref1}, see e.g. \cite{ref5}).
+Chains of cycles were considered for the first time in \cite{ref4} where the authors used those metric graphs to obtain a tropical proof of the Brill--Noether Theorem.
+Later on those metric graphs are used to prove many results in Brill--Noether Theory (see some applications in \cite{ref1}, see e.g. \cite{ref5}).

 Although the statement in the theorem is stronger than the result for curves in \cite{ref2}, this stronger statement does not hold for arbitrary metric graphs.
 As an example, if $\Gamma$ is a metric graph having the complete graph $K_n$ as an underlying finite graph, then $\gon (\Gamma)=n-1$ while $\Cliff (\Gamma)=n-4$ (see \cite{ref6}, including more results concerning divisors on such graphs).